Simba offers huge mattress discounts in Black Friday sale

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Simba Black Friday sale sees huge discounts on mattresses, pillows and more
+Simba’s Cyber Monday sale offers huge post-Black Friday deals on mattresses, pillows and more

-Sleep easy with Black Friday discounts on all mattress sizes, from kids to super kings
+Sleep easy with discounts on all mattress sizes, from single to super kings

 As we spend around a third of our lives asleep, investing in a good-quality mattress is as important as exercising and maintaining a balanced diet.
 So-called bed-in-a-box mattresses are all the rage at the moment, thanks to their comfortable foam construction, breathability, and the fact they arrive folded up in a compact box.

-For Black Friday 2022, Simba has up to 60 per cent off its mattresses, beds, pillows and other accessories.
+Simba is offering up to 60 per cent off in its post-Black Friday, Cyber Monday sale, so now is the best time to invest in mattresses, beds, pillows and other accessories.
 These deals can be found across all of the brand’s mattress types, with prices cut by up to £1,200.
 Accessories are also reduced, with pillows and duvets down 35 per cent, and bed bases cut by up to 60 per cent when bought with a mattress.

 Simba has discounted all of its mattresses, and in every size option too.
 To keep things simple, we’ve featured the standard double version of each mattress, but if you want a different size, just click the links below and you can make your choice on the Simba website.

 We’ve also highlighted discounts on mattress protectors, duvet and pillow sets, and Simba bed bases too, which have been reduced by up to 60 per cent.
-Sleep easy knowing you’ve save on your
+Sleep easy knowing you’ve saved on your

 Simba hybrid essential mattress: Was £829, now £455.95, Simbasleep.com